emews/emews-project-creator/README.md

 ```
 $ python -m emewscreator sweep -o <output_directory> -c <sweep_config.yaml>
 ```

-In addition to the common configuration parameters described [above](#templates), the configuration file for a sweep requires an additional parameter.

-* `upf` - the location of the unrolled parameter file (UPF) containing the collection of model input parameters (one run per line) to sweep over.

 A sample sweep configuration file can be found [here](https://github.com/emews/emews-project-creator/blob/master/example_cfgs/sweep.yaml).